Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 The Manager **MUST** provide X.509 certificates of the keypairs used to sign Contracts and access tokens.

-The Manager **MUST** provide the complete certificate chain excluding the root CA certificate used by the Group as Thrust Anchor.
+The Manager **MUST** provide the complete certificate chain excluding the root CA certificate used by the Group as Trust Anchor.

 #### Providing contracts